William Shrewsbury Primary School

 Nursery

-We are ready to learn and play and hope you are too!
+We are ready to learn through play and hope you are too!

 Please have a look at the activities below to help your child at home: